Universality in one-dimensional hierarchical coalescence processes: Model and results

-We point out that if $\l_r ^{(n)} \equiv 0$ for all $n \geq 1$, the first point does not move \footnote{This is the case for the HCP associated to the West version of the East model, i.e. to the kinetically constrained model with Glauber dynamics for which the occupation variable at $x$ can be updated iff $x-1$ is empty}.
-In particular, its asymptotic is trivial.
-Theorem \ref{teo3} is proven in Section \ref{sec:teo3}.
+We point out that if ${\lambda}_r ^{(n)} \equiv0$ for all $n \geq1$, the first point does not move.\footnote{This is the case for the HCP associated to the West version of the East model, that is, to the kinetically constrained model with Glauber dynamics for which the occupation variable at $x$ can be updated iff $x-1$ is empty.} In particular, its asymptotic is trivial.
+Theorem \ref{teo3} is proven in Section~\ref{secteo3}.

-Finally, we evaluate the surviving probability of a given point: \begin{Theorem} Let $\nu, \mu$ be probability measures on $\bbR$ and $[1, \infty)$ respectively and consider the hierarchical coalescence process with initial law $\cQ$.
-Assume for some $\g \in [0,\infty)$ and let, for any $n\in \bbN_+$, $X_0^{(n)}$ be the position of the first point of the HCP at the beginning of the $n$--th epoch.
+Finally, we evaluate the surviving probability of a given point: \begin{Theorem} Let $\nu, \mu$ be probability measures on $\bbR$ and $[1, \infty)$, respectively, and consider the hierarchical coalescence process with initial law~$\cQ$.
+Assume